Elastic curves and phase transitions: Preliminaries and main results

 \subsection{Inextensible problem}

 By using the above results, we also obtain a straightening result for the inextensible problem.
-In this part we do not consider the perturbation of angles and we concentrate our attention on changing the distance of the endpoints.
+In this part we do not consider the perturbation of angles for simplicity, and concentrate our attention on changing the distance of the endpoints.

 Let $0<l<L$ and $\theta_0,\theta_1\in[-\pi,\pi]$.
 Let $\mathcal{A}_{\theta_0,\theta_1,l}^{L}\subset \mathcal{A}_{\theta_0,\theta_1,l}$ be the set of admissible curves $\gamma\in\mathcal{A}_{\theta_0,\theta_1,l}$ of fixed length $\mathcal{L}[\gamma]=L$.
 Recall that the inextensible problem is formulated as